shapeshifter/shapeshifter-library-java/README.md

 1. `UftpMessageSupport` - important interface, contains the method `getPreviousMessage`, is used to retrieve the previous message in a conversation.
-2. `CongestionPointSupport` - for retrieving whether a connection point is known in your system (you should not accept any flex message for a connection point that is not known to you)
+2. `CongestionPointSupport` - to verify whether a connection point is known in your system (you should not accept any flex message for a connection point that is not known to you)
-3. `ContractSupport` - for checking whether a contract ID in a flex message refers to an existing contract in your system
+3. `ContractSupport` - to verify whether a contract ID in a flex message refers to an existing contract in your system
 4. `ParticipantSupport` - for functionality regarding participants (recipients and senders)
 5. `UftpValidatorSupport` - contains miscellaneous functionality (e.g. checks on time zone, etc.)